A Conversation with Clive Davis

 Amplify, a joint presentation of the MUSQ Global Music Industry ETF ($MUSQ) and the Mondo.NYC Conference, is a one-day, immersive business summit exploring the full investment landscape of the global music industry.
-Through sector-by-sector deep dives — including streaming; content and distribution; global markets; live music and ticketing; and music-driven AI and technology — Amplify examines how value is created, scaled, and captured across today’s music ecosystem.
+Through sector-by-sector deep dives — including streaming; content and distribution; IP valuation; global markets; and music-driven AI and technology — Amplify examines how value is created, scaled, and captured across today’s music ecosystem.

-The program features a keynote, fireside conversations, and panel sessions with senior decision-makers shaping the future of music and media, alongside curated networking, breakfast, lunch, coffee breaks, and informal connection throughout the day.
+The program features fireside conversations and panel sessions with senior decision-makers shaping the future of music and media, alongside curated networking, breakfast, lunch, coffee breaks, and informal connection throughout the day.

 Who Will Be There?